 Connection between chronic inflammation and TMD?

-Many of the hidden, chronic inflammations are in the jaw area.
+Many of the hidden, chronic inflammations are present in the area of the jaws.
 This is because there are no organs that are treated as much as the teeth and jaws.
-There is no other body region into which so many materials and foreign substances are introduced as the teeth and jaws.
-Consequently, before TMD therapy, it should also be checked whether there are chronic inflammations in the mouth and jaw area.
+There is no other region of the body into which so many materials and foreign substances are introduced as the teeth and jaws.
+Prior to CMD therapy, the mouth and jaw region should be thoroughly checked to see if chronic inflammation is present.

 What about the classic bite splint?